 Emory Youth Chamber Program

-The Emory Youth Chamber Music Program (EYCP) was founded by the Vega Quartet in 2006 to provide intensive small ensemble training to young Atlanta-area musicians.
+The Emory Youth Chamber Program (EYCP) provides intensive small ensemble training to young Atlanta-area pianists and string players.
 Students are generally 10-18 years old** and are placed in groups of two to five musicians.
-Over the course of the semester groups receive eight coachings from members of the Vega Quartet, participate in masterclasses with the Quartet as well as guest artists, and are also provided space at Emory University for independent rehearsals.
-At the end of the semester, groups participate in a masterclass for their peers as well as give a culminating performance at venues such as Emory University's Performing Arts Studio.
+Over the course of the semester, groups receive eight coachings from members of the Vega Quartet, participate in masterclasses with the Quartet as well as guest artists, and are also provided space at Emory University for independent rehearsals.
+At the end of the semester each group gives a public performance to share their work with family and friends.

 Apply and Audition